vineelko/patina/docs/src/dxe_core/component_model.md

 - **Non-breaking interface**: `Param` implementations can be added at any time without directly breaking existing interfaces.
 This means extending functionality and adding additional abstractions and functionality can be done at any time without breaking existing drivers.
-Additionally, new implementations of `Component` can be added that could be completely different that existing implementations such as `FunctionComponent`.
+Additionally, new implementations of `Component` can be added that could be completely different that existing implementations such as `StructComponent`.
 They may not even use dependency injection!

 - **Configuration**: A single location exists for all configuration for the platform.
 This prevents configuration from